crvouga/headless-combobox/readme.md

 pnpm install headless-autocomplete
 ```

-Or copy & paste it into your source code.
+Or you could just copy & paste it into your source code.
 It's just one file with zero dependencies.

 ## TODO

 - Multi select

 - Accessibility Helpers (you can do this yourself since its headless)

-- Maybe add adapters for frameworks (like React, React Native, Vue, Svelte)

 ## Usage